ldsmaga/express-api/README.md

 - Used to learn and experiment

-- Using documentation as mainly source of information
+- Using documentation as main source of information